An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

 The first two terms are $kT A(\rho_S)$ and the last two are $\Delta F(\mathcal{D}(\rho_S))$.
-As we have discussed before, $A(\rho_S)$ is a monotone under Thermal Operations $\mathcal{T}$ since these are symmetric under time translations: $A(\mathcal{T}(\rho_S)) \leq A(\rho_S)$.
-Furthermore, by noting that $\mathcal{T}$ commutes with $\mathcal{D}$ (again due to symmetry), one can immediately verify using the contractivity of the relative entropy that $\Delta F_C (\mathcal{T}(\rho_S)) \leq \Delta F_C(\rho_S)$. \end{proof} Hence, not only $\Delta F(\rho_S)$ is monotonically decreasing under Thermal Operations, but due to symmetry its classical and coherent components separately decrease as well.
-From these considerations it is simple to see why the transformation $\ket{E} \rightarrow \ket{+}$ cannot happen under Thermal Operations: while for $E>0$ large enough certainly the classical free energy as well as the (total) quantum free energy are decreasing in the process, one has $A(\ket{+}) = \log 2$, $A(\ket{E}) = 0$, so the coherent component of the free energy would be increasing if the transition was possible.
+As we have discussed before, $A(\mathcal{T}(\rho_S)) \leq A(\rho_S)$.
+Furthermore, by noting that $\mathcal{T}$ commutes with $\mathcal{D}$ (again due to symmetry), one can immediately verify using the contractivity of the relative entropy that $\Delta F_C (\mathcal{T}(\rho_S)) \leq \Delta F_C(\rho_S)$. \end{proof} From these considerations it is simple to see why the transformation $\ket{E} \rightarrow \ket{+}$ cannot happen under Thermal Operations: while for $E>0$ large enough certainly the classical free energy as well as the (total) quantum free energy are decreasing in the process, one has $A(\ket{+}) = \log 2$, $A(\ket{E}) = 0$, so the coherent component of the free energy would be increasing if the transition was possible.
 This immediately rules out the above as an allowed transformation.
-That the set of channels satisfying Eq.~\eqref{eq:GPcondition} but not Eq.~\eqref{eq:covariancecondition} `outperform' Thermal Operations \cite{faist2015gibbs} should be clear from the above considerations.
+That the set of channels satisfying property~\eqref{eq:GPcondition} (Gibbs-preserving condition) but not property~\eqref{eq:covariancecondition} (symmetry condition) `outperform' Thermal Operations \cite{faist2015gibbs} should be intuitive from the above considerations, since they only have to decrease the total free energy.

-We note in passing that both terms in the decomposition have an operational meaning: $\Delta F(\rho_S)$ is the maximum amount of work that can be extracted on average from the quantum state $\rho_S$ by applying general unitaries on $SB$, while $\Delta F_C(\rho_S)$ is the maximum amount of work that can be extracted from $\rho_S$ on average by protocols that begin with an energy measurement (see, e.g., the Appendix of Ref.~\cite{baumer2018fluctuating}).
+We note in passing that both terms in the decomposition have an operational meaning: $\Delta F(\rho_S)$ is the maximum amount of work that can be extracted on average from the quantum state $\rho_S$ by applying general unitaries on system and a thermal environment; while $\Delta F_C(\rho_S)$ is the maximum amount of work that can be extracted from $\rho_S$ on average by the same set of protocols after an energy measurement that destroys energy coherence (see, e.g., Ref.~\cite{kammerlander2016coherence} and the Appendix of Ref.~\cite{baumer2018fluctuating}).